 “I woke up at noon today and then caught up on Netflix.”

-A friend shared their day with me.
-I wasn’t really impressed because this person was dying to get out of college.
-Now that they were done, they were squandering their precious time.
-Then I realized that I couldn’t get mad with them because this is what happens after college.
-For the first time in our lives we don’t have a set schedule.
+This is what happens after you graduate from college.
+For the first time in your life you don’t have a set schedule.
 We don’t have anyone telling us what to do.
 It’s liberating, yet intimidating.

 What should you do after college?
 How do you figure out what you’re going to do for the rest of your life?

 This is the awesome guide to deciding what to do after college with feedback from the experts.
-You’re not alone.
-We’re here for you.
+Don’t worry because you’re not the first person to go through this process.

 So what do you do after college?

-- Are you supposed to apply for the first job that comes your way?
+- Are you supposed to accept the first job that comes your way?

 - Do you just get wasted and enjoy life?